laacz/advent-of-code/2025/readme.md

 This was a sexy task.
 For part 2 I first went for naive approach.
 It did not work out :) After looking at input cardinality, just compressed it by sorting individual coords, and using their indices.
 After that was a simple flood fill and then brute.\

 ![My grid](https://raw.githubusercontent.com/laacz/advent-of-code/main/2025/day09.png?raw=true)

+## Day 10

+Could not do part2 without hints.

+Part 1 was easy and worked with bruteforce.

+For part 2 bruteforce was not an option.
+I was getting nowhere with DFS as well - it was taking too long for the actual input.
+No optimizations of pruning strategy worked.

+In the end gave up and looked at The Megathread.
+Chose the Gaussian elimination.
+Then almost died implementing it in *Rust*.
+Solution is still slow, but there is not enough of pride left to do anything about it.